DuolaD/HoYoShade/README.md

 *Major update: This version includes the RTGI ray tracing pack that I purchased at my own expense.
 In other words, V1.1.0 now supports ray tracing!
 *Added more Reshade presets for gameplay.
 *Changed the .ps1 startup method in V1.0.0 to use a .bat file to start the injection program.
 *Fixed the issue of not being able to start the injection program due to the inability to change Powershell group policies on OEM computers.

+- 2023/07/09 Update to V1.1.1
+*Updated the tutorial, added some common questions, and changed the usage of the current version of the injector.

 ## Donate Me
 If you can use WeChat Pay, you can scan this QR code to sponsor me.